Please enter your name, email and zip code below to sign up!

 Kitchen: Monday - Sunday from 8:00 a.m. - 11:00 a.m.

 Volunteers will work with Chef Michael Block to make sandwiches that will later be served from the trucks.
 This is a good team building experience as a friendly competition has been created between each group that volunteers.
 The most sandwiches made in the 3-hour time period is 1,400.
 Your team members will create a sandwich making system to ensure you can produce as many sandwiches as possible during your shift.

 Arrival: Please arrive at 7:45 a.m.
 The shift is from 8:00 a.m. to 11:00 a.m.

 Truck: Monday - Sunday from 11:00 a.m. to 6:00 p.m.

 Volunteers will serve sandwiches from trucks that travel throughout Detroit's neighborhoods.
 We have had countless volunteers who have had transformative experiences serving food out of the trucks.
 This is a chance to form relationships and to see first-hand how your efforts help us Do The Most Good for our neighbors.
 There are three trucks total that can fit up to four people including the driver.
-The drivers are assigned by Harbor Light and are usually people who have benefitted from the Bed & Bread program and now give their time back to the Salvation Army and people of Detroit.
+The drivers are assigned by Harbor Light and are usually people who have benefitted from the Bed & Bread program and now give their time back to The Salvation Army and people of Detroit.
 Once volunteers are divided up and assigned to the trucks, you will begin prepping the meals by creating sack lunches, pouring soup into bowls, and juice into cups.
-If you cannot commit to the full 7 hour shift, you must have someone planning to pick you up along the route.
-The trucks stick to a tight schedule for the homeless people, so the truck will not be able to leave their course to drop you back off at Harbor Light.
-We recommend staying through the entire shift because it is truly an incredible, heartwarming experience.
+We ask that you commit to the full shift because the trucks stick to a tight schedule and will not be able to drop you back off at Harbor Light.
+Thank you for your interest in this incredible, heartwarming experience.

 Every day, our trucks are there to feed them.